Off the Streets (OTS) assists women involved in prostitution move towards safety, recovery, empowerment, and community reintegration.

 Off the Streets was a 2008 National Mutual of America Community Partnership Honoree, and the recipient of the 2007 Over-the-Rhine Chamber of Commerce: Non-Profit of the Year award, and the 2006 Ohio Association of Nonprofit Organizations Program Excellence Award.
 We are one of the few programs in the country to address this population of women.

 How can I help the program?

-Attend the dinner auction Voices from the HeartSM, which benefits the program.
-Each year the event is near Valentine’s Day, and it’s always fun!
+Attend the Style & Steps for OTS, which benefits the program.
+Each year the event is in November, and it’s always fun!